Exploiting Optical Flow Guidance for Transformer-Based Video Inpainting: Method

 We place the flow-guided feature propagation (FGFP) module before MHSA in transformer blocks.
-For the first transformer block, we insert FGFP module between the frame-wise encoder and the transformer block.
-For other transformer blocks, if we directly insert FGFP between two transformer blocks, the extra transition between feature space and token space will bring additional computation cost.
-The feed forward layer in FGT~\cite{zhang2022flow} follows the F3N layer in FFM~\cite{Liu_2021_FuseFormer}, which contains the transition process between these two spaces.
+For the first transformer block, we insert the FGFP module between the frame-wise encoder and the transformer block.
+For other transformer blocks, if we directly insert FGFP between two transformer blocks, the extra transition between feature space and token space will bring additional computational costs.
+The feed-forward layer in FGT~\cite{zhang2022flow} follows the F3N layer in FFM~\cite{Liu_2021_FuseFormer}, which contains the transition process between these two spaces.
 The formula of F3N is

 where $TI_t^1$ is token map processed by the first $\mbox{MLP}$ layer; $FI_t^1$ is generated from $TI_t^1$ with soft composition ($\mbox{SC}$); $\hat{TI}_t^1$ is the token map processed by soft split ($\mbox{SS}$) and $\hat{TI}_t$ is the output feature from the second $\mbox{MLP}$ layer.
 The transition between token space and feature space in F3N enables us to integrate FGFP modules into the transformer blocks.
-We place FGFP module between SC and SS in F3N, as depicted in Fig.~\ref{fig:fgf3n}.
-We denote the modified F3N layer as the FGF3N layer (flow guided F3N layer).
+We place the FGFP module between SC and SS in F3N, as depicted in Fig.~\ref{fig:fgf3n}.
+We denote the modified F3N layer as the FGF3N layer (flow-guided F3N layer).
 The FGFP module in the previous transformer is capable of improving the feature expressiveness, which is beneficial to ameliorating the attention retrieval accuracy in the MHSA of the later transformer blocks.